jgalenson/codehint/README.md

 # CodeHint

 CodeHint is a tool that synthesizes code from user-provided partial dynamic specifications of the desired behavior.
+[Here](http://www.cs.berkeley.edu/~joel/codehint/demo.html) is a demo.

 If you find any bugs, would like to request any features, or have any general comments, please email joel at cs dot berkeley dot edu.